Measurement of scintillation efficiency for nuclear recoils in liquid argon: Analysis

 The MINUIT fitting package is used to perform a $\chi^{2}$ fit of the Monte Carlo to the data with the normalization and the scintillation efficiency as free variables.
 Each Monte Carlo spectrum is binned using the same binning as the corresponding recoil data and used to generate a spline for fitting.
 First, the entire range of the data is used in the fit.
 Then, a Gaussian is fit to all events in the Monte Carlo identified as singly-scattered neutrons.
 This fit is used to define a new fit range consisting of plus and minus three sigma around the centroid of the Monte Carlo single scattered neutron distribution.
 The final fits are performed over a restricted range around the single scattering Monte Carlo neutron distribution where we expect to observe our signal.
 This fitting procedure was checked using the Monte Carlo sample with a set \SE~ value of $0.25$ and was able to recover this set \SE~ at each recoil angle.

 The results for all organic scintillator positions are presented in Fig.~\ref{fig:spectra}, and the scintillation efficiency as a function of energy is shown in Fig.~\ref{fig:quench}.
 After studying the systematic effects described in the next section, we found that the individual scintillation efficiency values were constant across the range of recoil energies studied above 20 keVr, with a mean of \LeffErr.
+However, there still existed substantial differences between the simulation and the data, giving an average $\chi^{2}/d.o.f.$ of 3.7 for measurments above 20 keVr.
+This disagreement is addressed in the next section.
 Below 20 keVr, our data exhibit an upturn in scintillation efficiency as the energy goes to zero, and we were unable to find an experimental cause for this upturn.
 It is therefore unknown if this is a physically real effect or if we lose our ability to distinguish nuclear recoils from other backgrounds at these low energies.
 All observed values and uncertainties are listed in Table~\ref{table:error_table}.